Founded & Managed by Jonathan A. Truhlar

 Today, we maintain the philosophy of peace with our neighbors and incorporate

-into it a philosophy of defense that meets those who would perpetrate violence
+into it a philosophy of attack that meets those who would perpetrate violence

 on us with aggressive and decisive tactics in order to overwhelm and see to the